Gamtec

 Gamtec (三協資訊 (Sān Xié Zīxùn)) is a Taiwanese video game developer established in June 1989 and based in Taichung City, Taiwan noted for its unlicensed Sega Mega Drive games such as Legend of Wukong and Squirrel King.
-His motto would have to be: Believe in yourself (相信自己 (Xiāngxìn Zìjǐ)).
+Its motto is: Believe in yourself (相信自己 (Xiāngxìn Zìjǐ)).

 The company also developed a number of NES and PC games, and claims to have developed for the Gamate, Super A'Can, Arcade, SNES, Game Boy, Game Boy Color and Game Boy Advance, although it often acted as a contract developer for other companies so is frequently not credited in games it worked on.

 Games

 Games in this list, unless otherwise specified, are those that explicitly credit Gamtec.
 Because the company is a contract developer, it may have helped develop other titles in which its name does not appear, such as those for the Bit Corporation Gamate handheld system.